Sidamjit/PorcelainSkin/README.md

 ## Results

-- $850/2yr saving for the small business
+- ~$850 USD saved every 2 years for the business

+- Clearer service explanation, improved booking clarity

-- Client feedback has been consistently positive, citing a more luxurious feel and clearer service story and describing the site as “clean,” “premium,” and “much easier to use.”
+- Feedback describing the site as “premium,” “clean,” and “so much easier to use”
-- The salon can showcase promotions, packages, and reviews without platform constraints or recurring Wix spend.

 ## License & Usage

+This project is licensed under CC BY-NC-ND 4.0.
+The design and code may not be reused, modified, or redistributed commercially without permission.

 All copy, imagery, and branding remain the property of Porcelain Skin & Laser.
-Please seek permission from the business owner before reusing any materials.
-To experience the site, visit [porcelainskin.co.nz](https://www.porcelainskin.co.nz).